noir-lang/noir/docs/docs/dev_docs/wallets/main.md

 Encrypted data blobs do not carry any public information as to whom their recipient is.
 Therefore, it is not possible for a remote node to identify the notes that belong to a user, and it is not possible for a wallet to query a remote node for its private state.
 As such, wallets need to keep a local database of their accounts private state, in order to be able to answer any queries on their private state.

 Dapps may require access to the user's private state, in order to show information relevant to the current application.
 For instance, a dapp for a token may require access to the user's private notes in the token contract in order to display the user's balance.
-It is responsibility of the wallet to require authorisation from the user before disclosing private state to a dapp.
+It is responsibility of the wallet to require authorization from the user before disclosing private state to a dapp.